Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 The Agreed Surveyor Option

-If your neighbors consent, you can appoint one “agreed surveyor” to act impartially for all parties.
+If your neighbours consent, you can appoint one “agreed surveyor” to act impartially for all parties.
 This dramatically reduces costs:

-In our experience across Lewisham, about 40% of cases proceed with agreed surveyors when neighbors have good relationships and the work is straightforward.
+In our experience across Lewisham, about 40% of cases proceed with agreed surveyors when neighbours have good relationships and the work is straightforward.

 Hidden Costs to Budget For